Entangled photon pair excitation and time-frequency-filtered multidimensional photon correlation spectroscopy as a probe

-The optical properties of exciton aggregates consisting of multiple three level emitters are primarily dictated by the nature of intermolecular interactions and two-exciton nonlinearities \cite{kuhn1996two, abramavicius2009coherent, abramavicius2009extracting}.
-The interaction with photonic sources, within the rotating wave approximation, can be described by the following Hamiltonian
+The expression above is valid for both exciton transport and dephasing, which are captured by the first and the second terms, respectively.
+It is discussed further in Appendix~\ref{app:ham}.\\ Interaction with the photonic sources, within the rotating-wave approximation, is described by the following Hamiltonian: